What is the NAS Education Programme?

 What about the old NAS Training Programme?

-The NAS Programme changed in November 2015 following a review by the Society's Executive Board of Trustees, who redesigned the Programme following a review of the old system.
-All UK students are automatically transfered to this new Programme which is explained in the document below.
-International students who are learning with an NAS International Partner can carry on with the Programme currently being used by that partner.
-International students who are not associated with a International Partner can carry on with the old progamme or transition to the new programme for the time being.
+In November 2015 the Society's Executive Board of Trustees reviewed the Training Programme and redesigned it into the Education Programme.
+All UK students are automatically transfered to this new Education Programme which is explained in the document below.
+International students who are learning with an NAS International Partner can carry on with the Training Programme currently being used by that partner organisation.
+International students who are not associated with a International Partner can carry on with the old Training Progamme or transition to the new Education Programme for the time being.

 How do I transition from the old Programme to the new one?